 Hollywood, advertising, music, laptops, smartphones – sexual temptation is everywhere.
-For those striving for purity, how do we navigate this road?
+For those striving to live in purity, how do we navigate this road?
 What can we do?

 The Bible shows us that purity is always a heart issue.
-With this in mind, let’s go back to three basic truths about the goodness of God.
-Trust and believe the promise of God’s word for you!
+With this in mind, let’s look at three basic truths about the goodness of God, the One who is calling us to purity.

 The first sin planted a tiny seed of doubt in Adam and Eve’s mind, doubting the goodness of God.
 “God does not want me to have any fun.
 God is holding out on me.
 God does not care about my desires.”
 If we doubt the goodness of God, we end up compromising and settling for a cheap alternative of what God has created.
 Trust and believe that God is for you and His way is the best way.